roderickjackson-bradley/socket_io_app/work/w07/d3/03-python-functions.md

 #### Python does not "hoist" functions

-You cannot invoke a Python function before the code that defines it:
+The last key difference between Python and JavaScript functions is that you cannot invoke a Python function before the code that defines it:

 ```python
 # Not allowed until after the code below